New Dad's Testosterone Levels Dive Study Says

 Life As New Parents Is Hard And We Are Not Just Spoilt

-This does seem just a little bit spoilt, doesn't it?
-A clash between the modern human's perceived right to do whatever she wants with her life and the hard work of constant diapering, feeding and soothing of a new baby.
+A clash between the modern human’s perceived right to do whatever she wants with her life and the hard work of constant diapering, feeding, and soothing of a new baby.
 Who had time to whine over no you-time and no sleep when we all had to work around the clock to find food back in earlier times?

 Well, obviously that is not the whole story.
-Nature seems to doing its best to make sure parents take care of their offspring by making both parents less outgoing, less interested in making new babies, making it easier for them build on weight (hence protecting them from starvation) and making them calmer.
-The side effects - a far from exciting sex life, a chubbier body and a mellow mood are far from the perceived ideal of any man, woman or relationship today.
+Nature seems to be doing its best to make sure parents take care of their offspring by making both parents less outgoing, less interested in making new babies, making it easier for them build on weight (hence protecting them from starvation) and making them calmer.

-But maybe it is all natural?
+But maybe it is all-natural?

-Maybe new parents are simply meant to be a bit chubby, calm, caring and asexual.
-And if that's the case, then why not just be cool about it; even appreciate this era in life for what it is: More love and love handles and less lovemaking.
+Maybe new parents are simply meant to be a bit chubby, calm, caring, and asexual.
+And if that’s the case, then why not just be cool about it; even appreciate this era in life for what it is: More love and love handles and less lovemaking. :-)

 Maybe not so bad after all..?